sourcegraph/handbook/content/departments/people-talent/index.md

 # People & Talent

+The overall People Team is made up by two internal teams:
+- **The People Team**
+  - The People Team ensures that all Teammates, once hired, have the tools and support needed to be successful throughout during their journey with us.
+  - This team is comprised of our People Partner Team, led by Jonathan Ayers, and our People Operations Team, led by Marija Petrovic.
+- **The Talent Team**
-The Talent Team is responsible for helping every team at Sourcegraph hire, and for providing an incredible experience to all candidates, regardless of hiring outcome.
-The People Team ensures that all Teammates, once hired, have the tools and support needed to be successful throughout during their journey with us.
+  - The Talent Team Talent Team is responsible for helping every team at Sourcegraph hire, and for providing an incredible experience to all candidates, regardless of hiring outcome.
+  - This team is comrpised of our Technical Recruiting Team, led by Devon Coords, and our Corporate Recruiting Team, led by Marija Petrovic.

-While you should find the answer to most of your questions here, if you have any questions for the People Team, please Slack #ask-people-team or email People-ops@sourcegraph.com, and if you have any questions for the Talent Team, please Slack #hiring or email Recruiting@sourcegraph.com.
+While you should find the answer to most of your questions below, if you have any additional questions:
+- Contact the People Team: Slack `#ask-people-team` or email People-ops@sourcegraph.com
+- Contact the Talent Team: Slack `#hiring` or email Recruiting@sourcegraph.com

-If you need to discuss something confidential or private, please Slack your [People Partner](teamalignment.md) or the VP People & Talent.

-In case of emergency, the VP People & Talent and the Director, People are available 24/7 via their cell phone number which is listed in their Slack profile.
+If you need to discuss something confidential or private, please Slack your [People Partner](teamalignment.md) or the VP People & Talent. **In case of emergency**, the VP People & Talent and the Director People are available 24/7 via their cell phone number which is listed in their Slack profile.

 ## Resources for Candidates
+_If you are a candidate applying for a job at Sourcegraph, please reference the below links:_

 ### Open positions